solaiman15-11026/React-Laptop-WareHouse-Client-Side/README.md

 ##### This is warehouse related website.
 In this website have many car which is imported from many countries

 ## About my website
-* This website is created by Crate-react-app and mongodb
+* This website is created by Crate-react-app and mongodb.
-* For functional purpose I use React Router and also add some components
+* For functional purpose I use React Router and also add some components in my app.
-* For the user authentication I use firebase authentication.
-Which authentication are Email, Password , Google & Github Authentication
+* Me use firebase authentication.
+Which authentication are Email and Password , Google & Github Authentication also.
 * Adding a private route which page user can't entire without login.
 After login user can stay in this page.
-* for hosting we use firebase
+* For website hosting we use firebase.
-* adding a two extra subvices

 In the project directory, you can run: